 DJI Mavic 2 can fly at a speed of 24 mph.
 If you fly in Sports mode, the speed will increase to 40 mph.
 There is also the Tripod mode.
 The Tripod mode allows you to fly the drone at 2.2 mph.
 This is to enable you to get the right position to capture photos and video.
 This mode also makes it very easy for you to negotiate through congested areas such as forests.

 DJI Mavic 2 has a new feature.
 It is the Position Landing system.
 This feature makes use of the information captured by the video and the GPS when the drone was taking off.
 This information is used by the drone to return it to the exact take-off point.
-The drone ensures constant communication between the camera, motors and the battery.
+The drone ensures constant communication between the camera, motors, and battery.
 The performance of the drone is marvelous.

 DJI Mavic 2 has an impressive battery.
 The battery capacity is 3830 mAh.
 The battery is able to allow for 27 minutes flight which is the maximum.
 It takes one hour to charge the battery.
 Having a spare battery won’t be a bad idea if you want to fly longer.

 DJI Mavic 2 comes with superb software that makes flying very easy for both newbie and professional.
 The drone has a lot of features that are supported by the software.
 Redundant sensors, two rangefinders, five cameras, GPS, and GLONASS sensors.
 These are all the features that are powered by amazing software.
 You can fly by using your phone has the controller without the use of a joystick once the software is installed.
 The app has some good intelligent flight mode.